 Holiday Letting Price Information in Liverpool

 We analysed holiday cottages, homes and apartments to display a price graph showing the average price per night in Liverpool.
-Liverpool is more expensive in November (24/11 - 01/12), where prices are on average £99 a night.
-On the other hand, in January you will find the cheapest prices (05/01 - 12/01).
-Prices this week are on average £77 a night.
+Liverpool is most expensive in July (27/07 - 03/08), when prices are on average £90 a night.
+On the other hand, in May you will find the cheapest prices (09/05 - 16/05).
+The average price this week is £56 a night.

 Holiday Home Availability Information in Liverpool

-Have a look at the above graph to see the global availability of holiday rentals in Liverpool.
-The busiest time to book a holiday letting in Liverpool so far is in December (22/12 - 29/12), where only 59 rentals are available.
-Conversely, it is in January (05/01 - 12/01) that the highest percentage of rentals are available.
+Have a look at the above graph to see the availability of holiday rentals in Liverpool.
+The busiest time to book a holiday letting in Liverpool so far is in April (04/04 - 11/04), where only 68 rentals are available.
+Conversely, it is in June (29/06 - 06/07) that the highest percentage of rentals are available.

 Check out the climate diagram for Liverpool.
 The highest average temperatures are in the month of July.
-Conversely, January is the coolest month in Liverpool, with temperatures going under 3°.
-The rainiest month is July while the driest month is March.
+Conversely, January is the coolest month in Liverpool, with temperatures falling below 3°.
+The rainiest month is December, while the driest month is March.

 Like many European cities of historical importance, Liverpool has a major port, set on the Mersey River.
-Along with the appealing architecture such as the two cathedrals and radio tower, Liverpool possesses a unique atmosphere that ought to be experienced first-hand.
-With a Liverpool holiday letting , you can dive into the culture and history of the city, whilst enjoying the feeling of being a local.
+Along with appealing architecture such as the two cathedrals and radio tower, Liverpool possesses a unique atmosphere that ought to be experienced first-hand.
+Renting a Liverpool holiday apartment will let you dive into the culture and history of the city, whilst enjoying the feeling of being a local.

-If you are coming to Liverpool from another UK city, you can use the rail services operated by National Rail.
+It's easy to reach Liverpool by train from other UK cities.
 You can also rent a car, or take your own, and use the well-serviced motorway network.
-With so many options, getting to your Liverpool holiday home is a breeze, taking the stress out of your trip.
+With so many options, getting to your Liverpool holiday rental will be a breeze.

-When you book a Liverpool holiday letting you can be certain that you will not be short on things to do.
+Book a holiday apartment in Liverpool, and you definitely won't be short on things to do.
 A great way to get an overview of the city is to take a tour, such as one along the Mersey River, since the city's history is intertwined with this mighty waterway.

-Other maritime attractions include the Stanley Dock Tobacco Warehouse.
+See the world's largest brick building Other maritime attractions include the Stanley Dock Tobacco Warehouse.
 Situated just north of the city, it was first constructed in 1901, at which time it was the world's largest building in terms of area.
-Today, it holds the accolade of being the world's largest brickwork building.
+Today, it still holds the accolade of being the world's largest brickwork building.

-Liverpool is also the location of many iconic buildings, including the two magnificent cathedrals, the Cathedral Church of Christ and the Liverpool Metropolitan Cathedral.
-Choose which area you would like your Liverpool holiday letting to be in, and start plotting your route through the city.
+Liverpool is also the location of many iconic buildings, including two magnificent cathedrals, the Cathedral Church of Christ and the Liverpool Metropolitan Cathedral.
+Choose a comfortable Liverpool holiday apartment, and you can start planning your tour of the city.

-A Liverpool holiday home offers the privacy and comfort you need for the perfect family getaway, making it the smart option when travelling with kids in tow.
+A Liverpool holiday rental or private apartment offers the space and comfort you need for the perfect family holiday, making it the smart option when travelling with kids.

-With an array of family-friendly activities, there's no reason little ones shouldn't fall in love with Liverpool too.
+With an array of family-friendly activities on offer, there's no reason your kids won't fall in love with Liverpool too.
 Head to the World Museum, where you will find dinosaur displays as well as mummies, an aquarium and a planetarium.
-Another great option for a day out is Croxteth Hall, which includes wide open spaces to play in as well as a nature reserve.
+Another great option for a day out with the kids is Croxteth Hall, which includes wide open spaces to play in as well as a nature reserve.

 For rainy days, head to Liverpool ONE, where you'll find the Jungle Rumble Adventure Golf and a 14-screen cinema, as well as a vast selection of restaurants and shops.
 If the sun is shining, pack a picnic and enjoy some of Liverpool's many green spaces, such as the beautiful Sefton Park.

-With so much to take in, you'll be glad to have your own Liverpool holiday letting to relax in, so that you can recharge your batteries for the next day's fun.
+With so much to take in on your Liverpool family holiday, you'll be glad to have your own holiday letting to relax in, so that you can recharge your batteries for the next day's fun.

 Since Liverpool is home to two top football teams, Liverpool FC and Everton, sport plays a vital role in everyday life here.
 Experience this for yourself by heading to one of the team's home grounds to watch a match, before retiring to a local pub to discuss it with the locals.
 The world-famous horse race, the Grand National, also takes place here and offers a riveting insight into the area's sporting culture.

-Defining Liverpool's iconic skyline, this World Heritage Site comprises stunning early 20th c. architecture with the Three Graces of The Royal Liver Building, Cunard Building and Port of Liverpool building.
+Defining Liverpool's iconic skyline, this World Heritage Site comprises stunning early 20th century architecture with the Three Graces of The Royal Liver Building, Cunard Building and Port of Liverpool building.